-DCS-7500R3-24P-LC
+DCS-7800R3A-36P-LC

-All stages associated with packet forwarding are performed in an integrated system on chip (SoC) packet processor.
+All stages associated with packet forwarding are performed in integrated system on chip (SoC) packet processors.
 Each packet processor provides both the ingress and egress packet forwarding pipeline stages for packets that arrive or are destined to the ports serviced by that packet processor.
 Each packet processor can perform local switching for traffic between ports on the same packet processor.

-The architecture of a line card, in this case the DCS-7500R3-24P-LC, a 24-port 400G OSFP module, is shown below in Figure 7.
+The architecture of a line card, in this case the DCS-7800R3A-36P-LC, a 36-port 400G OSFP module, is shown below in Figure 6.
 Each of the packet processors on the line card services a group of front panel ports.
+Each port is capable of supporting copper, AOC as well as the range of optics available in the OSFP form-factor subject to the capabilities of the cable or transceiver.